AbhishekGupta1506/wordpress/README.md

         a. cd ./wordpress/Infra/

         b.
-Add the network Ip from where connection to ec2 is needed in var.tf
+Add the network Ip from where connection to ec2 is needed in var.tf(var name to update network_ip_local)

         c.
 Init the terraform dir